|

 coat had the same colour as that of a Weimaraner

-were classified as silver in Table 1, and
+were classified as silver/lilac in Table 1, and

 exhibited a pattern which could be defined as